-For me, the Condor wins hands down.
-There is no better way to arrive into Guernsey in particular, than pulling up into the picturesque St Peter Port, with the wind in your hair and watching the boat navigate between the narrow harbour walls.
-You dock up, right in the centre of one of the prettiest of towns in Europe and within minutes of disembarkation, can be walking up the main street in St Peter Port.
+For me, the Condor wins, hands down.
+There is no better way to arrive in Guernsey, particularly, than pulling up into the picturesque St Peter Port with the wind in your hair and watching the boat navigate between the narrow harbor walls.
+You dock upright in the center of one of the prettiest of towns in Europe and, within minutes of disembarkation, can be walking up the main street in St Peter Port.

 1. Condor Ferries Liberation To Guernsey